Step Parent & Family Adoption

 Please also include details of how long you have lived together as a family and the views of all parties on the proposed adoption: including birth father and any significant relatives (for example paternal grandparents).

-As you may be aware, we are a new agency and are in the process of taking over the work of four Local Authorities.
-I hope that you understand that we must prioritise our work in finding families for children who need to be placed in a loving adoptive family.
-We will therefore have to institute a waiting list for step parent adoptions for at least 6 months.
+As you may be aware, that we have taken over the work of 23 Local Authorities.
+I hope that you will therefore understand that we must prioritise our work in finding families for children who need to be placed in a loving adoptive family.
+We will have a waiting list for step parent adoptions which is currently a minimum of six months.

 Ready to speak to someone?